University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Assignments/Assignment_3.md

 These have timestamps on them, and these will be checked against the submission date.

-Answers to theory questions should be submitted to MyUni as a file (plain text or PDF)
+Answers to theory questions should be submitted to MyLearning as a PDF file

 ## Practical questions [*42 marks*]